LuxantSolutions/aws-java-simpleapi/README.md

-# AWS Simple Java API for SQS
+# AWS Simple Java API for SQS (WIP)

 This repository contains APIs to work with AWS communication technologies, namely SQS right now.
+This Java API supports simple sending and receiving to queues writing a microservice using queues in just a few lines of code.

 ## Overview